-is a quasiregular map.
-Since $B_f \subset B(\mathbf{0},1)$ and the mapping $h$ is a homeomorphism, we see that $B_g = \emptyset$.
-Thus $g$ is a locally homeomorphic quasiregular mapping defined on a punctured ball.
-By the theorems of Agard-Marden \cite{Agard-Marden} and Zorich \cite{Zorich} it is then injective in a neighborhood of $0$ and extends to a quasiregular mapping $\hat g \colon B(\mathbf{0},1) \to \R^n.$ This implies that the original mapping extends as a mapping between $n$-spheres, which is a contradiction with Proposition \ref{prop:PolyBranch}.
+Thus by Theorem \ref{thm:AgardMarden} the local homeomorphism $g$ extends to a local homeomorphism $\hat g \colon B(0,1) \to \R^n$.
+This implies that the original mapping $f$ extends to a continuous mapping between $n$-spheres, which is a contradiction with Proposition \ref{prop:PolyBranch}.
 Thus the original claim holds true. \end{proof}

 By the previous Proposition \ref{prop:Mechanical}, in order to prove our main theorem it suffices to show that under the assumptions of Theorem \ref{thm:Main} we have $M(f(\Gamma_\infty))=0$.
 Since mappings of finite inner distortion are of independent interest to many people in the field, we prove this crucial property in the form of the following more general proposition. \begin{proposition} Suppose that a mapping $f\colon \mathbb{R}^{n} \to \mathbb{R}^n$ satisfies one of the following two conditions: \begin{itemize} \item[(i)] mapping $f$ is a mapping of finite inner distortion with